-In an Activity diagram, an Interruptible Activity Region surrounds a group of Activity elements, all affected by certain interrupts in such a way that all tokens passing within the region are terminated should the interruption(s) be raised.
+In an Activity diagram, an Interruptible Region surrounds a group of Activity elements, all affected by certain interrupts in such a way that all tokens passing within the region are terminated should the interruption(s) be raised.
 Any processing occurring within the bounds of an Interruptible Activity Region is terminated when a flow is instigated across an interrupt flow to an external element.

-You create an Interruptible Activity Region as one variant of a Region (the other is an Expansion Region).
-When you drag a 'Region' icon from the Toolbox (on the UML Activity page, for example) a prompt displays for you to select the radio button for the variant you require.
+You create an Interruptible Activity Region as one variant of a Region (the other is an Expansion Region), using the Activity pages of the Diagram Toolbox.